 Menu item Action New simple datatype Opens the dialog for creating a new data type.
 New structure datatype Opens the dialog for creating a new structure data type.
-Export XML all Exports all entries as an XML file.
+Export all as XML Exports all entries as an XML file.
 Import XML Imports entries from an XML file.
 Help Opens online help.